 “No, of course.
 I’m happy to see you.
 Come in.”

 Sauntering about inside and noting how warm it both looks and feels, I place the beverage carrier and bag of foodstuffs on the quaint circular dining table at the far end of the studio, just under a slit window and some kind of uninspired, abstract wall art.
 Lydia has said that I’m always welcome to visit her Navy-supplied accommodation, and I appreciate that, since I don’t bother buying or renting my own.
 Keeping a residence down the gravity well would be redundant.
 My home is in the void now.

 “Kind of toasty in here,” I remark, setting my jacket on the back of a chair.
 I sort out our coffee break upon the table, a customary offering of coffee or tea and sweets for one's host.

-Lydia approaches from behind on the crutch, and as I turn around I see that she’s having trouble with her feet whenever they meet the floor.
-They both twist slightly whenever her heels meet the area rugs that are draped over polished nanoconcrete.
+Lydia approaches from behind on the crutch, and as I turn around, I see that she’s having trouble with her feet whenever they meet the floor.
+They both twist slightly whenever her heels step upon the area rugs that are draped over polished nanoconcrete.

 She sets the crutch against the wall as she prepares to sit.
 “So yeah, the heat has been turned up.
 Nice to get all the warmth we need from the ground, isn’t it?
 Our good matriarch Dowager provides.”

 Lydia winces as she takes a seat.
 Her ringed sapphire eyes struggle to look alive and betray a more compromised interior, one clearly struggling to not communicate some manner of pain.